 - yoghurt and agave nectar

-- strawberries and cream
+- strawberries and real cream

 - Chocolate cream (Melted dark chocolate in double cream)

-- cinnamon and powdered sweetener
+- cinnamon and natural sweetener

 - streaky bacon and agave nectar